 The island has rich archeological resources as well.
 It is home to thousands of significant archeological sites of the Chumash Native Americans, who inhabited the island until 1820.
 Others have come to the island during more recent centuries to exploit its rich resources, sometimes making it their home.
 In addition to the native Chumash, European explorers, Aleut sea otter hunters, Chinese abalone fishermen, Spanish missionaries, Mexican and American ranchers, and the US military all have left their mark on the Santa Rosa landscape.
 Visitors can see relics of these occupations in remnants of fishing camps, water troughs and fence lines, the pier where cattle were loaded and unloaded, buildings and equipment of the historic Vail and Vickers ranch at Bechers Bay, and remains of the military installations.

 Primitive camping is available at Water Canyon Campground (15 sites; 5 persons per site).
-Picnic table, food storage box, windbreak (8' tall, 10' deep, 14' wide at front, 8' wide at back), pit toilet and water are provided.
+Picnic table, food storage box, windbreak (8' tall, 10' deep, 14' wide at front, 8' wide at back), restroom and water are provided.
 The campground is a flat 1.5-mile hike from the pier and a 0.25-mile from the airstrip and Water Canyon Beach.
 Due to the boat schedule, minimum stay is generally three days.

 One party or group may reserve a maximum of 2 individual sites per visit.
 There are 15 individual campsites.
 Max 5 people per site.